duffcon/SimpleAspNetMVC/README.md

 ﻿## Simple ASP.NET MVC Application

 ### What
-ASP.NET application that checks-out books and saves the status to a database.
+Library to view and check-out books.
+Data stored in a database using the EntityFramework.
 This is intended for beginners who are overwhelmed by the default Visual Studio MVC app.

 Subjects: ASP.NET, MVC, C#, Class, Interface, HTML, CSS, Razor Syntax, Database, EntityFramework, SQLite, LINQ, Dependency Injection.